aphp/edsnlp/docs/pipelines/misc/sections.md

 1. The `section_titles` key contains the list of all section titles extracted using the list declared in the `terms.py` module.
 2. The `sections` key contains a list of sections, ie spans of text between two section titles (or the last title and the end of the document).

+If the document has entities before calling this pipeline an attribute `section` is added to each entity.

 ## Authors and citation

 The `eds.sections` pipeline was developed by AP-HP's Data Science team.